Vermont program buys old fridges to help save energy

 "It's one of those things you kind of forget about," Moore said.
 "I certainly can use the 30 bucks for something else.
 It's a good way to get it disposed of."

-The Vermont program is one of many across the country designed to recycle old refrigerators or other appliances, save energy and protect the environment.
+The Vermont program is one of many across the country designed to recycle old refrigerators or other appliances, save energy with energy efficient LEDs as well and protect the environment.
 Efficiency Vermont contracts with the state, for the specific purpose of finding ways to save energy.
 Consumers pay for the operation through a surcharge on their utility bills.

 Almost three years ago, the federal Environmental Protection Agency began a program in California and other Western states seeking to reduce energy consumption.
 The agency now has 21 Responsible Appliance Disposal Program partners across the country, says Evelyn Swain, the EPA manager for the program.

 "It's really growing, more and more of the electric utilities are signing up for the programs," she said.
-"It's a great way to reduce energy demand, but also it reduces emissions of chemicals that pollute the ozone layer and contribute to climate change."
+"It's a great way to reduce energy demand in our communities, but also it reduces emissions of chemicals that pollute the ozone layer and contribute to climate change."

 Sam Sirkin of Jaco Environmental, an appliance recycling company hired by Efficiency Vermont to dispose of the appliances, said the refrigerators and freezers are "an environmental time bomb."